euxes/Palaios/notes_on_signing_san_certs.md

 I. Creating a Root CA
 ---------------------

-Skip this part if you are to issue a self-signed certificates using `openssl x509` or you have already got a root CA. Otherwise just refer to the __OpenSSL prerequisite__ part of my notes _Setting up a Stunnel-secured Proxy Server_.
+Skip this part if you are to issue self-signed certificates using `openssl x509` or you have already got a root CA. Otherwise just refer to the __OpenSSL prerequisite__ part of my notes _Setting up a Stunnel-secured Proxy Server_.

 To be brief, run